 Well before John and I embarked on our own nomadic adventures, we noticed a strong sense of community among our fellow nomads.
-Back when we were bright-eyed noobs sporting a brand new 1996 Chevy van, we were connecting with vanlifers on social media and via Skype.
+Back when we were bright-eyed noobs sporting a brand new 1996 Chevy van that we had lovingly converted into a cozy van home, we were connecting with vanlifers on social media and via Skype.
 And everyone was incredibly helpful answering any questions we had.
 We felt genuine excitement and encouragement about helping someone else break the chains and follow their dreams down the road.
 Vanlife is truly awesome, and it’s the people that make it so.

 It wasn’t until we had been on the road for four months that we finally met other vanlifers in person.
 We attended the @vanlifediaries meetup at Neah Bay, WA hosted by our friends @wheresmyofficenow, and we were just blown away.
 It was like we had all known each other for decades as we embraced upon arrival, thanks to the relationships we had forged on Instagram and our shared love of adventure, the wild, and personal freedom.

 We danced, we sang, we laughed and drank, lived and loved as deeply as we could.
 The connections we made were not brief and in passing, they were true and genuine, and continue to this day.
 The feelings of excitement and love lingered long after, and we realized that this is a true community filled with caring, unique, motivated and inspiring people.